ericmjl/Network-Analysis-Made-Simple/docs/practical/testing.md

 By this point in the book, you should have observed that we have written a number of _tests_ for our data.

+## Why test?

+### If you like it, put a ring on it...

+...and if you rely on it, test it.

 I am personally a proponent of writing tests for our data because as data scientists, the fields of our data, and their correct values,